Generalized Fisher-Weighted SVD: Scalable Kronecker-Factored Fisher Approximation for Compressing Large Language Models: Numerical Experiments

 \subsection{Compressing the Transformer Decoder}

-We evaluate our approach on the decoder-only LLama 2 7B model\footnote{\url{https://huggingface.co/unsloth/llama-2-7b-chat}} against several competitive baselines: diagonal FI-based low-rank approximation method FWSVD~\cite{FWSVD}, and two activation-based methods -- ASVD~\cite{asvd} and SVD-LLM\cite{svdllm}.
-Notably, ASVD and SVD-LLM both rely on activation-based weighting to gauge parameter importance, while FWSVD and ours GFWSVD derive importance scores solely from gradient information.
+We evaluate our approach on the decoder-only models Llama 2 7B\footnote{\url{hf.co/meta-llama/Llama-2-7b-chat-hf}} and Llama 3.1 8B\footnote{\url{hf.co/meta-Llama/Llama-3.1-8B-Instruct}}.
+Since GFWSVD is purely analytical -- containing no stochastic steps -- we benchmark it against several competitive baselines of the same class of methods: diagonal FI-based low-rank approximation method FWSVD~\citep{FWSVD}, two activation-based methods -- ASVD~\citep{asvd} and SVD-LLM~\citep{svdllm}, and per-layer relation-aware Basis Sharing~\citep{wang2024basissharing}.
+Notably, ASVD and SVD-LLM both rely on activation-based weighting to gauge parameter importance, while Basis Sharing relies on correlations across layers in the entire model.
+In contrast, FWSVD and our GFWSVD rely solely on gradient information, treating each layer as independent.